rlbibi/NSX-T-BIBI/Part 4/README.md

 ## Confiure the NCP for K8s Cluster

-In NCP version 2.5 the process of installation and configuration of the NCP improved a lot by automating it.
+PLEASE INSTALL python ON ALL Master & Nodes - apt-get install python In NCP version 2.5 the process of installation and configuration of the NCP improved a lot by automating it.
 The only thing that we need to do is configure one yaml file name ncp-ubuntu.yaml. we can find this file in the folder of the NCP installation.